-Are there any obligations in relation to new processing operations?
+24 Are there any obligations in relation to new processing operations?

-The law does not yet include an obligation to adopt new processing operations such as a privacy by design approach.
-However, PII controllers must carry out privacy impact assessments to determine the security measures to be adopted, as outlined in articles 60 and 61 of the Regulations of the Federal Law for the Protection of Personal Information Held by Private Entities.
+The law does not yet include an obligation to adopt new processing operations such as a privacy-by-design approach.
+However, PII controllers must carry out privacy impact assessments in order to determine the security measures to be adopted, as set forth in articles 60 and 61 of the Regulations of the Federal Law for the Protection of Personal Information Held by Private Entities.